Mjjoo31/HTML-CSS-JS-TOY-PROJECT/README.md

 	•	Features: User interface for inputting and tracking water consumption.

 ### 2. Expanding Cards
-        •	Description: A gallery of cards that expand to reveal more content when clicked.
+        •Description: A gallery of cards that expand to reveal more content when clicked.
-	•	Features: Interactive and responsive card design for a dynamic gallery experience.
+	•Features: Interactive and responsive card design for a dynamic gallery experience.

 ### 3. Form Validator
 	•	Description: A form that includes fields for name, email, password, and confirm password, with validation for each field.